AtomicScience/UMFAL/examples/04-safeModuleLoading/README.md

 # Safe Module Loading
-All the previous examples were **opitimistic** - they were assuming that all the modules always are where they are expected to be.
+All the previous examples were **optimistic** - they were assuming that all the modules always are where they are expected to be.
 But what if it's not the case?

 This example demonstrates, how UMFAL reacts to missing modules, and how to properly handle their possible absence using UMFAL facilities.

 *Topics to be covered in this example:*
 1. Result of usage of the missing modules
-2. Safe loading mechaincs
+2. Safe loading mechanics

 ## init.lua
 ### Classical module loading